Sumukhms/EngageFlow/replit.md

-# Event Management Platform
+# Event & Webinar Engagement Booster

 ## Overview

-This is a full-stack event management and email marketing platform built with React, Express, and PostgreSQL.
-The application enables users to create and manage events, track attendees, send personalized email campaigns, and analyze engagement metrics.
-It features AI-powered email personalization using OpenAI's GPT-5 model and automated scheduling for campaigns and reminders.
+This is a full-stack event management and email marketing platform built with React, Express, and TypeScript.
+The application helps event organizers boost engagement before and after webinars by tracking registrations, user interests, and engagement patterns.
+It sends personalized reminders, content previews, and post-event follow-ups via email.
+The platform features AI-powered email personalization using OpenAI's GPT-5 model and automated scheduling for campaigns and reminders.

 ## User Preferences